 If you have a generous budget to spend but are clueless about what your genealogist might use/like, then keep reading:

 12-month subscription to a family history magazine – either in print or digital version.
 The digital version is often 30% (or more) cheaper but don’t forget to ensure the automatic renewal is de-activated.
 When buying an annual subscription you will often get 13 months.
-My favourites are the British Family Tree and Who Do You Think You Are?
+My favourites are the (British) Family Tree and Who Do You Think You Are?

 12-month subscription to one of the commercial genealogy databases listed above.
 Genealogy is not a cheap hobby and a subscription to one of the major commercial databases will almost always be a prized gift.

 A Flip Pal Mobile Scanner – Perfect for visiting relatives who allow you to scan family photos.
-It comes with quick and simple to use photo stitching software when multiple scans are needed to capture an image of a large photo or document.
+It comes with quick and simple-to-use photo stitching software when multiple scans are needed to capture an image of a large photo or document.

 Photo editing software – most genealogists treasure old family photos yet many of them are damaged to varying degrees.
 Photo editing software enables the genealogist to remove scratches, stains and other damage from the photo.
 If the budget allows, include a gift certificate for classes in how to use the software.
+Conversely, if the genealogist already has photo editing software but finds it difficult to use, then a gift certificate on its own will be welcome.

 A briefcase on wheels – all the equipment a genealogist is inclined to carry around can get very heavy.
 A briefcase on wheels with a special place for the laptop, is a great piece of luggage for your genealogist.
 I speak from experience when I say whether they are going to the local library, travelling interstate or overseas for their research, this will come in handy and make life easier.